dmxt/dmxt-blog/content/blog/bypass-malicious-files/index.md

 ---
 title: Bypass malicious files on Mac
 date: "2022-09-30"
-description: "How to bypass malicious file error on MacOS with a simple command in a CLI"
+description: "How to bypass malicious file error on Mac with a simple command in a CLI"
-tags: CLI, MacOSs
+tags: CLI, MacOS
 ---

 # How to bypass this error